MobleyLab/relative-solvation-paper/README.md

 NOTE: this uses LaTeX and requires siunitx.sty (non-standard package!).
 Easiest is to use arara to build the PDFs as the .tex files are prepared for this.
-Inkscape will be needed to create the PDFs from the SVG sources.
-Also possible to compile with latexmk.
+Inkscape will be needed to create the PDFs from the SVG sources and Grace for AGR to PDF conversion.
+It is also possible to compile with latexmk.

 Spreadsheet is at (please add all data here): https://docs.google.com/spreadsheets/d/1UUw49F9VDOARsi_38VExEQ4ND0gKgIJQXTxQTl3HJ9M/